 Our group is interested in the development of biopolymer systems that will allow the study of cells’ interactions with their microenvironment and that can be used for both tissue regeneration and therapeutics.
 More specifically, we are investigating the controlled delivery of bioactive factors and therapeutics, the presentation of insoluble signals to cells, the effect of mechanical forces on cell behavior and tissue formation, and the influence that different cell populations have on one another.
 These advances will lead to improved biomaterial system design criteria.
-In addition to our tissue engineering research, we are also engineering biopolymer systems for controlled delivery of therapeutic molecules for the treatment of cancer.
 Ultimately, what we learn in our laboratory will help to improve patient therapies that are available in the clinic.

 Some of the projects we are currently working on include:

 Bio-inspired mineralization of hydrogels for bone and dental regeneration.
 We are engineering materials with calcium phosphates that can be tuned to match any desired biological apatite, including bone, dentin, and enamel.
 We have demonstrated the ability to fabricate composite materials with the mineral phase encapsulated within a polymeric hydrogel or as a surface coating, with the ability to control the thickness, location, morphology, and chemistry of the mineral phases.